Couple left raging after being charged more than $4k for coffee

 But, the error was far from a quick fix as the couple were told they would be sent two cheques that would repay the $4,444.44 they were wrongly charged.
 When the couple went to cash them, however, the cheques bounced and were unable to be cashed, according to CNN.

-After contacting the Starbucks customer service line “probably 30 or 40 times that day”, they were told by a representative that new cheques would be sent but they have not yet arrived.
+After contacting the Starbucks customer service line “probably 30 or 40 times that day”, they were told by a representative that new cheques would be sent.

+A spokesperson for Starbucks told indy100 the original cheques contained a typo but that as of 31 January the issue has been resolved and the couple has been refunded.

 The couple claims the ordeal meant they were forced to cancel a non-refundable trip to Deedee’s native Thailand where they had planned to visit her sister who they have not seen for years.